libdriver/ads1115/CONTRIBUTING.md

     "subject" is a short description of the commit with no more than 50 characters.
 Start with a verb and use the first-person present tense (such as change, not changed or changes).
 The first letter is lowercase and there is no period at the end.

-3. The body part is a detailed description of this commit, which can be divided into multiple lines.
+3. The body part is a detailed description of this commit which can be divided into multiple lines.
 It should explain the motivation for the code change and the comparison with previous behaviors.

 4. The footer section is only used in three cases: